Bukolad/MOMA-Dashboard-Analysis/README.md

 This documentation, alongside the dashboard itself, serves as a foundational tool for ongoing evaluation and strategic development—ensuring MoMA’s collection continues to inspire, educate, and represent the full spectrum of creative expression.

 # Recommendation
-.
-Advance Gender Equity in the Collection
-Current Status:

-Male artists: 429

-Female artists: 191

-Artworks by men: 911

-Artworks by women: 241

-Other/Unknown gender: 93

-Recommendation:
-Launch targeted acquisition efforts and curatorial projects to raise the proportion of artworks by women and gender-diverse artists by at least 25% over the next 5 years.

-2. Broaden Global Representation
-Current Status:

-Top nationality: American (292 artists)

-Other heavily represented: French (51), German (30), British (28)

-Underrepresented/represented once: Bangladeshi, Mozambican, Oneida, etc.

-Recommendation:
-Allocate dedicated resources to acquire works from Africa, South America, Southeast Asia, and the Middle East, with the goal of increasing non-Western nationalities by at least 30%.

-3. Diversify Mediums and Art Forms
-Current Status:

-Top mediums:

-Oil on canvas (185)

-Gelatin silver print (158)

-Ink/Crayon/Colored Ink on Paper (132)

-Low presence in:

-Video (16)

-Installation (15)

-Illustrated books (9)

-Film (4)

-Recommendation:
-Boost representation in underrepresented mediums by doubling acquisitions in video, installation, and digital art over the next cycle.
-Support programs for emerging media.

-4. Balance Artist Representation
-Current Status:

-661 artists, but heavily skewed towards a few (e.g., Robert Frank has 55 works)

-Recommendation:
-Cap the maximum works per artist in new acquisitions, while increasing investment in first-time and emerging artists to improve distribution equity.

-5. Optimize Acquisition Scheduling
-Current Status:

-Busiest day: Tuesday (455 artworks)

-Quietest day: Saturday (6 artworks)

-Top month: October (394 artworks)

-Lowest month: August (2 artworks)

-Recommendation:
-Review internal acquisition workflows.
-Evenly distribute acquisition activity to prevent resource clustering and align with annual funding cycles.

-6. Strengthen Historical Coverage and Metadata Completeness Current Status:

-Top period: 2011–2024 (497 artworks)

-Lowest (known) period: 1971–1990 (170 artworks)

-Unknown years: 7 artworks

-Unknown nationalities: 22 artists

-Recommendation:
-Develop a curatorial initiative to fill historical and biographical gaps, focusing on underrepresented time periods and improving metadata quality across the board.

-7. Use Data to Drive Strategy
-Current Insight:
-Clear patterns in demographics, timing, and collection bias are visible via the dashboard.

-Recommendation:
-Integrate dashboard analytics into quarterly acquisition reviews, funding decisions, and DEI (Diversity, Equity, and Inclusion) benchmarks to ensure data-informed curation.

-8. Foster Global and Regional Partnerships
-Current Observation:
-Artist nationalities are concentrated in Western countries.

-Recommendation:
-Establish acquisition collaborations with regional institutions, art fairs, and cultural ministries in underserved areas to expand outreach and diversify representation.
+## 1. Support More Women and Gender-Diverse Artists
+Increase the number of artworks by women and gender-diverse artists through targeted acquisitions and curated projects.
+Actively identify and include artists who have historically been overlooked due to gender bias.
+Collaborate with experts and researchers to guide these efforts.
+The goal is to raise representation by at least 25% over the next five years.

+## 2. Include More Art from Around the World
+Expand the collection by acquiring artworks from underrepresented regions, including Africa, South America, Southeast Asia, and the Middle East.
+Allocate dedicated funding and resources to ensure a focused and sustained effort.
+Build relationships with artists, institutions, and curators from these areas.
+Aim to increase the share of non-Western nationalities in the collection by at least 30%.

+## 3. Add Different Types of Art
+Address the low representation of certain mediums such as video, installation, illustrated books, and digital art.
+Double the number of acquisitions in these categories in the upcoming acquisition cycle.
+Invest in curatorial support and infrastructure to properly care for and present emerging media.
+This approach helps ensure the collection reflects the diversity of contemporary art practices.

+## 4. Make Artist Representation More Fair
+Prevent overrepresentation by capping the number of new acquisitions per individual artist.
+Prioritize investment in first-time acquisitions and works by emerging artists.
+Improve the overall distribution of artists in the collection to promote a more balanced and inclusive portfolio.
+This helps diversify artistic voices and ensures wider representation.

+## 5. Plan Acquisitions Throughout the Year
+Review and adjust internal acquisition workflows to avoid seasonal or end-of-year clustering.
+Distribute acquisition activities evenly throughout the calendar year.
+Align scheduling with funding cycles to improve planning and resource use.
+This ensures smoother operations and more consistent curatorial decision-making.

+## 6. Fill Gaps in History and Improve Information
+Launch initiatives to address missing historical periods and underrepresented movements within the collection.
+Focus on acquiring works that provide broader historical and cultural context.
+Improve the completeness and accuracy of metadata for all works in the collection.
+This enhances both research value and public accessibility.

+## 7. Use Data to Guide Decisions
+Integrate simple, visual data tools and dashboards into acquisition planning and reviews.
+Use data to track progress on diversity, equity, and representation goals.
+Conduct regular assessments to support strategic and informed decision-making.
+A data-informed approach ensures transparency and alignment with long-term objectives.

+## 8. Build Partnerships to Expand Reach
+Establish partnerships with regional museums, cultural ministries, and art fairs, especially in underrepresented areas.
+Use these collaborations to discover new artists and support cross-cultural exchange.
+Shared initiatives can increase access to artworks and strengthen international networks.
+These partnerships support a more globally representative collection.